surge-synthesizer/surge/README.md

 update, and then make sure the `desktop C++ kit`, including `optional CLI support`, `Windows 8.1 SDK`, and `VC2015 toolset for desktop` are installed.

+You then want to start a visual studio prompt.
+This is a command like `x64 Native Tools Command Prompt for VS 2017` or similar installed by your visual studio install.

-After all this is done, make a fork of this repo, clone the repo and get the required submodules with the following commands.
+After all this is done, make a fork of this repo, clone the repo and get the required submodules with the following commands in that command shell.

 ```
 git clone https://github.com/{your-user-name}/surge.git